Key takeaways

 Multilingual teams need multilingual solutions

-Hindi, English, Gujarati, Tamil, and more, finance teams naturally mix languages.
-Systems that handle code switching unlock broad adoption.
+Hindi, English, Gujarati, Tamil, and more.
+Finance teams naturally mix languages.
+Systems that handle code switching unlock broad adoption across diverse offices.

 Maturing speech recognition

-Modern ASR models better handle Indian accents and Hinglish patterns, improving accuracy where earlier systems struggled.
+Modern ASR models better handle Indian accents and Hinglish patterns.
+This improves accuracy where earlier systems struggled with finance terminology.

 Compliance pressure creates urgency

-For market context on device penetration, see India smartphone market growth trends.
+For market context on device penetration, see India smartphone market growth trends from Economic Times.

-Voice is not a replacement for accountants or automation, it removes bottlenecks where typing slows the flow from financial event to accurate record.
+Voice is not a replacement for accountants or automation.
+It removes bottlenecks where typing slows the flow from financial event to accurate ledger entry.

 How Speech to Ledger Works: The Complete Journey